SGriffin202/CodingTasks/README.md

 Currently the program only has a few vector tasks to showcase it working.

+The description of the tasks that the code is testing can be found towards the bottom each of the task files (LongestPeakTask.cpp, MergeOverlappingIntervalsTask.cpp, TwoNumberSumTask.cpp).

 Future Improvement Ideas
 - The derived classes from the base class still have a lot of repeating code, particularly around the OutputResults() & RunTests() functions
 - Making the FOR loop in the RunTests() function asynchronous for all the derived classes